 Samsung Galaxy S8 comes with a grayscale mode which can be activated to save battery.
 The said mode is also present on some other newer smartphones.
 The way this works is fairly simple.
 Your GPU renders elements only in black and white instead of full 32-bit color resulting in less power consumption.
 Most devices don’t have this kind of a grayscale mode built-in.
 However, most devices do have a grayscale mode built-in.
-And we can show you how to enable grayscale mode on any Android.
+And we can show you how to enable grayscale mode on Android devices.

 The setting we’re talking about actually does not work at the GPU level and is most probably just an overlay.
 But if your device happens to have an AMOLED display, enabling the hidden grayscale mode setting in Android, or Monochromacy to be exact, actually has some benefits.
 Even if the rendering does not occur at the GPU level, AMOLED displays can benefit from the fact that things will just be all black and white.
 Since each individual Pixel lights up in various colors on an AMOLED display, limiting that to just black (meaning zero power loss) and shades of white can, in theory, improve battery life.
 For instance, the Google Pixel and the OnePlus 5 could take advantage of this.